lpmi-13/kubernetes-the-hard-way-do/docs/01-prerequisites.md

 Follow the DO CLI [documentation](https://github.com/digitalocean/doctl) to install and configure the `doctl` command line utility.

+The current walkthrough was done with version 1.60.0.

 Verify the DO CLI version using:

 ```